knobs-dev/indid-documentation/sdk/adminSdk.md

 ## createAndConnectAccount

-A method for creating(deploying) a SCW, requires CUs.
+A method for creating(deploying) a SCW, requires Credits.
 The salt defaults to 0 and should be changed only if the same owner wants to deploy multiple smart contract wallets.
 The field opts is only needed when the values set at project creation should be overridden.
 It will always wait internally for the deploy transaction to be validated and then connect to the newly created account.